vgs-samples/vgs-agent-toolkit/examples/secure-data-mcp-example/README.md

 # Pre-requisites

-For this demo we will use python, docker, node, [cursor](https://www.cursor.com/) and [VGS](https://www.verygoodsecurity.com/).
+For this demo we will use python, docker, node, [cursor](https://www.cursor.com/) or [windsurf](https://www.windsurf.com/) and [VGS](https://www.verygoodsecurity.com/).
 We will assume that you have these setup for this demo.

 # Components